Jxmes/computerScience/README.md

 #### About
 This is a [Pseudocode](https://en.wikipedia.org/wiki/Pseudocode) version of my [arithmeticQuiz](https://github.com/A1fus/computerScience/blob/master/arithmeticQuiz.py).
 I created this as part of my Controlled Assessment task.
 It probably isn't a good example of how to use Pseudocode, nor does it accurately represent my code that well.
 Although it is a start.

+#### Dependencies
+It's a text document.

+#### Installation
+Simply [download the ZIP](https://github.com/A1fus/computerScience/archive/master.zip) of this repo or, if you're fancy, [clone this repo](github-windows://openRepo/https://github.com/A1fus/computerScience) into  [GitHub Desktop](https://desktop.github.com/) for your particular platform.

+---